-My research is mainly in metaphysics and philosophy of language and it usually engages in some form with modality or indeterminacy.
-I also have interests in epistemology (a priori/a posteriori distinction, epistemology of modality and essence, understanding), philosophy of mind (dualism/materialism, panpsychism), general philosophy of science/metaphysics of science (laws of nature, quantum indeterminacy) and the history of philosophy (early analytic philosophy, early realist phenomenology).
+My research has been mainly in metaphysics, partly boardering on the philosophy of science (main topics: essence, modality, laws of nature, metaphysical indeterminacy), and in the philosophy of language (vagueness, two-dimensional semantics).
+I also have interests in the history of philosophy (early analytic philosophy, early realist phenomenology), aesthetics (especially of music), epistemology (a priori/a posteriori distinction, epistemology of modality and essence, understanding), philosophy of mind (dualism/materialism, panpsychism) and recently also in value theory (value pluralism).
 I am happy to engage with relevant research in other areas of philosophy and other disciplines, such as linguistics or the natural sciences.
-I'm also a fan of collaborative research and teaching.
+I'm also a fan of collaborative teaching and research (Linnemann number 1).

 So far, I've taught courses and seminars in metaphysics, philosophy of language, logic, history of analytic philosophy, and also some subjects in epistemology and the philosophy of science, some at undergraduate, some at graduate level, some in German, some in English, some in French, some in Germany, most in Switzerland.